 Let's get started with some things you should know Before you Go

-Spicy chilies mixed with a cheese sauce called emadatse are the national dish of Bhutan.
-Chilies are treated as a vegetable rather than a seasoning in the Bhutanese diet.
+Spicy chillies mixed with a cheese sauce called emadatse are the national dish of Bhutan.
+Chillies are treated as a vegetable rather than a seasoning in the Bhutanese diet.
 A wide variety of fresh vegetables are a daily staple of the Bhutanese diet.
 Red and white rice are served at all meals.
 Meats, poultry and fish (usually in the form of stews) are also found on many Bhutanese menus along with Tibetan momos and noodle dishes.
-Bhutan's professional chefs temper their natural tendency to over spice dishes by preparing food more suitable to western taste ranging from Continental to Chinese.
+Bhutan's professional chefs temper their natural tendency to over-spice dishes by preparing food more suitable to western taste ranging from Continental to Chinese.
 Bhutanese, Tibetan and Indian cuisines are also available.

 FLYING INTO BHUTAN:

 Druk Air, the national airline is the only airline that serves Bhutan so most visitors to Bhutan are introduced to the kingdom in its care.
 Flights enter from Delhi, Calcutta, or Kathmandu and later, Bombay and Madras will be added.
 It is a flight that travellers will always remember.
 As the airplane rises towards the foothills of the Himalayas, the mountains rise to eye-level with the aircraft.
 On clear days from Kathmandu, the airplane flies past the summit of Everest.